The Best Bird-Watching Spot in Every Province

 Want a birding experience like no other?
 At Grasslands National Park, combine bird-watching with bison-watching.
 Yep—you read that correctly.
 This prairie habitat puts many unique and stunning features of nature on display.
 As for your avian adventure, you’ll spot plenty of imperilled grassland birds.
 Thick-billed Longspurs, Long-billed Curlews, Burrowing Owls, Rock Wrens and Ferruginous Hawks have all been spotted here.

 Even without the birds, this national park is a sight to behold.
-Time-travel to the Mesozoic Era as you explore dinosaur bones, or see vestiges of tipi rings from Precolonial Turtle Island.
+Time-travel to the Mesozoic Era as you explore dinosaur fossils, or see vestiges of tipi rings from Precolonial Turtle Island.
 You can also choose to experience a traditional wagon ride, have a cozy campfire or use all your bird-watching equipment to explore the twinkling night sky.

 Runner up: Cypress Hills (which is a short distance from Grasslands National Park)

-The Best Bird-Watching in British Columbia
+The Best Bird-Watching Area in British Columbia

 Reifel Bird Sanctuary

 If you’re a fan of waterfowl, make your way here during the fall to see large flocks at their peak pond hangout time.
 In the spring, you’re more likely to find them in nests.
-For a glimpse of adorable baby ducks, mallards and Canada Geese, summer is your best bet (though it’s best to keep away from the babies and protective mamas, as well as their nesting sites).
+For a glimpse of adorable baby ducks, mallards and Canada Geese, summer is your best bet (though it’s advised to keep away from the babies and protective mamas, as well as their nesting sites).

 Runner up: Colony Farm Regional Park